RotaTouille: Rotation Equivariant Deep Learning for Contours

-Several works have explored learning rotation equivariant or invariant representations more directly, especially in settings of images or point clouds.
-The O2-VAE model \cite{burgess2024orientation}, for instance, applies steerable CNNs \cite{cohen2016steerable} to cell images, encoding them into a latent space that is invariant to planar rotations.
+Several works have explored learning rotation equivariant or invariant representations more directly, particularly for images and point clouds.
+The O2-VAE model \cite{burgess2024orientation} applies steerable CNNs \cite{cohen2016steerable} to cell images, encoding them into a latent space that is invariant to planar rotations.
 Although effective in capturing texture- and intensity-based features, such approaches operate on pixel grids rather than directly on contour data.
-Group-equivariant convolutional neural networks (G-CNNs) \cite{cohen2016group} likewise provide a general framework for building equivariant networks with respect to discrete symmetry groups, although these have been applied mostly in image-based contexts.
+Group-equivariant CNNs (G-CNNs) \cite{cohen2016group} provide a general framework for building networks equivariant to discrete symmetry groups, though they have been applied mostly to images.
 Closer in spirit to our approach are quaternion neural networks for 3D point clouds \cite{shen20203d}, where rotation-equivariant layers are constructed using the action of unit quaternions on $\R^3$.
 Topological methods have also been applied to contour data.
 Persistent homology has been used to extract stable shape features for morphological classification and comparison \cite{bleile2023persistence, migicovsky2019}.